isaackchun/NounLink/README.md

 !used

-This bot is not finished yet
+This bot is not completed yet